wiseman-timelord/WorkflowScheduler/README.md

 ## Requirements
 - Python - 3.7 or newer, Launcher can install requirements.
-- Operating System: Compatible with Windows 10+ and Ubuntu 20.04+
+- Operating System - Compatible with Windows 10+ and Ubuntu 20.04+

 ## Development
 ```